ghostSAS/hello-Yunshen/README.md

-# hello-world
+# hello-Yunshen
-For practicing

-hi,
-this is Yushen, hope to be an expert for everything that I am interested in.
+For practicing and sharpening my coding skills.
+This work is built to contain some small but fun projects in different languages.